aerodesic/LastLink/README.md

 public/private messaging system.
 Other types, such as limit Internet gateways, could later provide messaging access to the Internet at large.
 The API is 'REST' based with a javascript client for doing the 'heavy lifting.'

-The user web interface provides a mailing list format with public and private messages and distribution lists.
+The user web interface provides a mailing list format with public and private messages and distribution lists and supports privately-signed SSL key.
+There may be no Internet, in the usual sense, so verifying through public 'authority' servers may be unavailable in times of disaster.

-The user web browser interface supports privately-signed SSL keys (there may be no Internet, in the usual sense, so verifying through public 'authority' servers may be unavailabl in times of disaster.)
 End-to-end encryption is provided by a layer of public or private keys.
 The low-level data transport is byte-agnostic and can transmit streams of octets between a source and destination without interpretation, be they encrypted or otherwise.